Kelly Macdonald

-Early life
+Early life and education

-Macdonald was born on 23 February 1976 in Glasgow, Scotland, and grew up in Neilston.
-Her parents divorced when she was young.
-She was raised along with her brother David, by her mother, who was a garment industry sales executive.
-Macdonald attended Eastwood High School from 1989 to 1993.
+Kelly Macdonald was born on 23 February 1976 in Glasgow, Scotland, and grew up in Newton Mearns.

+She attended Eastwood High School from 1989 to 1993.

 Career

 Macdonald's career began while she was working as a barmaid in Glasgow.
 She saw a leaflet advertising an open casting session for Trainspotting and decided to audition, winning the part of Diane, the underage seductress to Ewan McGregor's Renton.
 Other roles include Mary O'Neary in Two Family House, and an actress playing Peter Pan in Finding Neverland.
 She had major roles in Robert Altman's British period piece Gosford Park, where she played an aristocrat's maid, and in Intermission (2003), as Deirdre.

-On radio, she portrayed Mary in the 1999 BBC radio drama Lifehouse, based on Pete Townshend's abandoned rock opera, some of the songs for which were released on The Who's album Who's Next.
+On radio she portrayed Mary in the 1999 BBC radio drama Lifehouse, based on Pete Townshend's abandoned rock opera, some of the songs for which were released on The Who's album Who's Next.
 On television, her highest profile roles have been in two BBC dramas, the Paul Abbott serial State of Play (2003), and the one-off Richard Curtis piece The Girl in the Café (2005).
 Both of these were directed by David Yates, and both also starred Bill Nighy.
 For her performance in The Girl in the Café, she was nominated for the Golden Globe Award for Best Actress – Miniseries or Television Film in 2006, and won the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie.

 Macdonald had a supporting role in the Coen brothers' Academy Award-winning film No Country for Old Men (2007), for which she was nominated for a BAFTA Award for Best Actress in a Supporting Role.
 It was reported that she had to fight her agent to be considered for the role, but Macdonald later denied the story.

-Other films where she had supporting roles include Choke (2008), the film adapted by Clark Gregg from the 2001 Chuck Palahniuk novel, as Paige Marshall; In the Electric Mist (2009) (based on James Lee Burke's In the Electric Mist with Confederate Dead (1993), as Kelly Drummond, alongside Tommy Lee Jones and John Goodman; and Skellig (2009), as Louise.
+Other films where she had supporting roles include Choke (2008), adapted by Clark Gregg from the 2001 Chuck Palahniuk novel, as Paige Marshall; In the Electric Mist (2009) (based on James Lee Burke's In the Electric Mist with Confederate Dead (1993), as Kelly Drummond, alongside Tommy Lee Jones and John Goodman; and Skellig (2009), as Louise.
 She played the lead in The Merry Gentleman (2008).